purnelldj/ml_template/README.md

 template for ML projects

+## google colab

+see the [notebook](ml_template_notebook.ipynb) for examples of image classification and segmentation tasks using Sentinel-2 datasets

+note: you do not need to worry about initializing repository, installation if you are using the notebook on colab, you can follow the instructions in the notebook

 ## initializing repository

 search all references of `ml_template` and change it to the desired repo name.